pantheon-systems/decoupled-kit-js/packages/create-pantheon-decoupled-kit/src/templates/next-drupal/README.md

 ## Getting Started

-The preferred method of getting started with the Next Drupal Starter is through our `create-pantheon-decoupled-kit`, or the "CLI".
+To get started with the Next Drupal Starter, use our `create-pantheon-decoupled-kit`, or the "CLI".
 Full documentation for this npm package based on [npm init](https://docs.npmjs.com/cli/v8/commands/npm-init) can be found [here](https://live-decoupled-kit-docs-canary.appa.pantheon.site/docs/frontend-starters/using-the-cli) on our docs site.